 Note: The minimum blockage ratio is set to 0.001 or 0.1%.
 This is required to avoid a divide by zero error in the calculations.
 This loss method only applies when the culvert is operating under outlet control.
-For an inlet control flow regime no additional loss or reduction in area is applied.
-A combination of the reduced area method and energy loss method is planned to future TUFLOW versions.
-Until this has been implemented, one approach with blockage analysis may be to use the RAM as the primary method, with the ELM for sensitivity testing.
+For an inlet control flow regime no energy loss is applied, the reduced area method is used instead.

-5.12.6.3 Matrix blockage commands
+5.12.6.3 Blockage Matrix Commands

-New commands introduced for the Matrix Blockage method are:
+New commands introduced for the Blockage Matrix method are:

-Matrix Blockage Turns on or off the matrix blockage functionality outlined in this section.
+Blockage Matrix Turns on or off the blockage matrix functionality outlined in this section.
 The default is for this feature to be off.
+Blockage Matrix File Specifies a blockage file containing the blockage values for the various blockage categories and ARI values.

-Matrix Blockage File Specifies a blockage file containing the blockage values for the various blockage categories and ARI values.
 Blockage Method Specifies whether to use RAM (Reduced Area Method) or ELM (Energy Loss Method).
 No default approach is applied.
-This command must be specified if using the matrix blockage functionality.
-Blockage ARI Specifes the ARI for the current simulation.
+This command must be specified if using the blockage matrix functionality.
+Blockage ARI Specifies the ARI for the current simulation.
 This would typically be defined in an event file (.tef).
 Blockage Override Sets the blockage for all culverts with the specified blockage category.
 This option is useful for running simulations under an "all clear" case.
-Blockage Default Sets the blockage category for culverts that do not have a blockage type specified (including those that have a numeric pBlockage defined) Blockage PMF ARI If PMF has been specified in the ARI column of the matrix blockage, this command sets an ARI to be used for the PMF.
+Blockage Default Sets the blockage category for culverts that do not have a blockage type specified (including those that have a numeric pBlockage defined) Blockage PMF ARI If PMF has been specified in the ARI column of the blockage matrix, this command sets an ARI to be used for the PMF.
 This allows for interpolation of blockages for ARI values up to the PMF.